zigbee-alliance/distributed-compliance-ledger/README.md

 Please note, that the only officially supported platform now is Linux.
 It's recommended to develop and deploy the App on Ubuntu 18.04 or Ubuntu 20.04.

-**Please note, that there were breaking changes in DCL 0.6 (migration to the latest Cosmos SDK), so the current master and DCL releases 0.6+ are not compatible with pools and Test Nets running DCL 0.5.**

 ## Overview